Sega: The Dark History Behind Mauritius’ National Dance

 One particularly unique element of Sega dancing is that, unlike the vast majority of dance styles, the feet almost never leave the ground.
 It is often known as a shuffle, as the dancers move around by dragging their feet along the ground – as they would have done regularly during their slave work.
 This metaphorical element, showcasing the pain and the shackles that continuously plagued their lives, is one of the clearest forms of expression found in the dance.

 However, it’s important to note that pain is not the only ingredient of the dance.
-Indeed, Sega is essentially an attempt to rediscover the joys that life can bring, to find some pleasure and reject their dehumanisation by the colonisers.
-In its original form, Sega was an attempt to liberate the mind and body from the shackles of oppression placed upon the slaves.
+Indeed, Sega is essentially an attempt to rediscover the joys that life can bring, to find some pleasure and reject dehumanisation by the colonisers.
+In its original form, Sega was an attempt to liberate the mind and body from the shackles of oppression.
 It was an act of freedom, formed by nothing more than the heart and soul of its creators.
 The feelings of pain, pleasure, yearning and oppression all came together and this was the result.

 The music behind it is not purely instrumental either.
 The lyrics are usually a reflection of the participants’ lives and are sung in the local Mauritian Creole language.
 There have been experimental attempts to use English, but it’s fair to say that it does not capture the purity of the art nearly as well as Creole – particularly when you consider that using the language of the colonisers may take away from the emotional significance of the song.